 For this particular exercise, there are a couple notes to think about:

-• We have seen developers feel test fatigue with test checks this early in the process.
+- We have seen developers feel test fatigue with test checks this early in the process.
 This can lead to sloppy tests and lower morale.
 It may be better to check for failing tests as part of your CI/CD process rather than during the Git Hook.
-If that’s the case, check out our live webinar “Real World CI/CD Tips & Tricks to Boost Your App’s Quality” on June 27, 2023 at 1:00pm US Eastern Time.
+If that’s the case, check out our on-demand “Real World CI/CD Tips & Tricks to Boost Your App’s Quality” webinar on YouTube.
 We will show you how to incorporate tests and code coverage as part of this webinar.
-Sign up today!

 Look into Git Hooks if you want to enhance your development process and make great strides.